theo-hatfield/Illustrations/README.md

-# Illustrations
+# Illustration Portfolio

-Welcome to **Illustrations**!
+Welcome to my **illustrations**!
 This portfolio serves as a professional collection of illustrations by me used in prior scientfic work.
+It showcases various projects including adapted figures, original descriptive figures, cartoons, and graph supplements.

 ## Table of Contents